 When buying soundproof curtains it’s important to think about size, weight, materials and other important factors.
 You can either spend cheap or go big with your purchase.
 Here are some things to look for.

-The size and measurements of the curtains
+The Size and Measurements of the Sound Blocking Curtains

 This one should be obvious.
 Usually, when buying regular curtains, the size is measured by the size of the window.
 However, you need to account for sound absorption.
 Soundproof curtains need to extend further on both sides of the window.